andrewpbrett/andybrett.com/_posts/2010-11-4-goodbye-techcrunch.md

 At the time, I wasn't really aware of the place that TechCrunch had in the startup ecosystem.
-I was clearly aware that it existed, given that I linked to them in a [post](http://andybrett.com/freedom-to-tinker) I wrote:, but I probably couldn't have told you who Michael Arrington was as opposed to the other writers.
+I was clearly aware that it existed, given that I linked to them in a [post](http://andybrett.com/freedom-to-tinker) I wrote, but I probably couldn't have told you who Michael Arrington was as opposed to the other writers.